Skip to content

 • Open the File Browser and drag and drop data into the data table.

-Note that the File Browser will show whether a file has been assigned to a recording.
+Note that the File Browser will show whether a file has been assigned to a row in a data table.
+The label listed in the Assignment column corresponds to the unique row identifier.

 Preview data